elizkavalenka/Easycode/README.md

 # Easycode
+Easycode is a platform with educational courses.

-This is a landing page made with HTML and CSS.
+Platform landing page was made with HTML and CSS.

 ![Screen](/img/EasycodeScreen1.png)